The Unseen Species Problem Revisited: Intermediate Future

-Numerically we find this to hold down to $r_0 \approx 2.88$.
-For smaller $r$ a different proof strategy would be needed, if uniqueness holds at all. \end{rmk} Our suggested estimator for the intermediate regime is $\hat{S}_{t,T}^{(H^*)}$ where for every $r,t >0$, $H^*$ is a minimizer of $G_H$.
-Such an estimator exists by the existence part of Theorem \ref{thm: existence and uniqueness}, but because our uniqueness result is partial it leaves open the possibility that there are multiple such estimators.
-While they all come with the same guarantees if there are multiple minimizers they may perform differently in practice causing issues with reproducibility etc. Even granting that the practitioner is willing to trust the numerically verified uniqueness threshold and is interested in an $r$ above it, Theorem \ref{thm: existence and uniqueness} only gives guarantees for $t$ "large enough", while the practitioner is interested in some concrete finite $t$.
+Our suggested estimator for the intermediate regime is $\hat{S}_{t,T}^{(H^*)}$ where for every $r,t >0$, $H^*$ is a minimizer of $G_H$.
+Such an estimator exists by the existence part of Theorem \ref{thm: existence and uniqueness}, but our uniqueness result only gives guarantees for $t$ "large enough", while the practitioner is interested in some concrete finite $t$.
 We offer the following result as a partial remedy. \begin{prop} If $H^*$ is a minimizer of $G_H$ such that then $H^*$ is in fact the unique minimizer. \end{prop} Thus one can first seek the optimizer and then retroactively verify it to be unique.
 This then begs the question of whether ${H^*_2}^2-2{H^*_1}^2 > r^2+2r$ is realistic, which we offer a heuristic answer to.
 For an estimator to have a reasonable bias (especially when $t$ is large) we expect the first few terms to be close to the GTE (essentially this observation is what motivates the SGTE).
 Thus one expects that $H^*_1 \approx r$, $H_2^* \approx -r^2$.
 Substituting in these approximations suggest that the result should be useful for $r > 2$.
-In practice we indeed find that that this method allows certification of uniqueness almost down to $r=2$, as illustrated in Appendix 2, and have not seen signs of uniqueness failing even for smaller $r$.
+In practice we indeed find that this method allows certification of uniqueness almost down to $r=2$, especially when $t$ is not too small, as illustrated in the appendix.
+We have not seen signs of uniqueness failing for smaller $r$.

 We now state the prediction guarantees coming from Theorem \ref{thm: opt powerhouse}.